SKindij/Node.js-Basics/README.md

 ## An error in Node.js is any instance of the Error object.
 &emsp;**Built-in error classes:**
-  + ReferenceError (an attempt to reach a non-existent reference),
+  + ReferenceError (_an attempt to reach a non-existent reference_),
-  + RangeError (occurs when a numeric variable or parameter is outside the permissible range),
+  + RangeError (_occurs when a numeric variable or parameter is outside the permissible range_),
-  + TypeError (occurs when an invalid type for a variable or parameter),
+  + TypeError (_occurs when an invalid type for a variable or parameter_),
-  + URIError (!parameters),
+  + URIError (_!parameters_),
-  + EvalError (occurs in global function eval)
+  + EvalError (_occurs in global function eval_)
-  + SyntaxError (occurs when parsing the source code of the eval function).
+  + SyntaxError (_occurs when parsing the source code of the eval function_).

+> Here are some **examples of operational errors** in Node.js:
+> > * The API request is not executed for some reason (for example, the server is down or the speed limit is exceeded).
+> > * The user sends invalid data to the server, such as an invalid phone number or email address.
+> > * The connection to the database is lost, possibly due to a faulty network connection.
+> > * The OS cannot fulfill your request to open or write to the file.

+> **Handling operational errors** includes considering whether an operation might fail, why it might fail, and what to do if it does.
+> > 1.
+Report the error to the stack
+> > 2.
+Repeat the operation
+> > 3.
+Send the error to the client
+> > 4.
+Interrupt the program.